 Who couldn’t stand to live a little healthier lifestyle?
 Whether you’re looking to eat better or hit the gym more, you don’t have to go it alone.
 Try incorporating a fitness app.
 Tap or click here for important information before buying health supplements or weight loss pills online.

 Almost as stressful as losing weight and eating right is deciding which health and fitness app to use.
 Apple’s HealthKit can show you basic, important information, and the Android alternative can only help you so far.

 For something a bit more robust, you will need help from professionals.
 We have found four excellent weight loss and nutrition apps to guide your journey.

 Rated as one of the top weight loss apps, Lose It! aims to make losing pounds as easy as possible.
 The app will show you how many calories you have consumed and how many remain for the day.

-Lose It! has two tiers to choose from: a free, basic option that provides you with a weight loss plan, calorie tracking and smart camera functions.
-The Premium plan costs $39.99 a year and includes DNA Insights, Advanced Tracking, meal and exercise planning and device syncing.
+Lose It! has two tiers: a free, basic option that provides a weight loss plan, calorie tracking and smart camera functions.
+The Premium plan costs $39.99 annually and includes DNA Insights, Advanced Tracking, meal and exercise planning and device syncing.

 Cronometer aims for you to “eat smarter, live better” through its calorie tracking, exercise suggestions and biometric data.
-While other apps focus on counting calories, Cronometer is doing it slightly differently.
+While other apps focus on counting calories, Cronometer does it slightly differently.

-Calorie counting does play some role in the app’s usage, but it also wants you to focus on nutrition as a whole.
+Calorie counting plays a role in the app’s usage, but it also wants you to focus on nutrition.
 Hitting a calorie target is good, but Cronometer also considers the micronutrients you absorb.

-To effectively lose weight while staying healthy, your body needs certain nutrients and minerals.
+Your body needs certain nutrients and minerals to effectively lose weight while staying healthy.
 The app can track and log up to 82 micronutrients and show you charts and reports on your progress.

 3. WW (Weight Watchers)